thesinceman/friend2/README.md

 an improved UI

+moving codebase to rust?

 ## installation
 **this requires the Random-word python libary which the install will be showen in each disrto install guide**

+*ALL SUDO COMMANDS REQUIRE ROOT*

 [arch](#arch)